MehB06/gesture-control-robot/README.md

 ## Dataset

 Once you have cloned the repository, you can download and set up the dataset using the setup script:
+Run the following commands in a terminal in the repositories' directory.

+The '.../gesture-control-robot/' path
 ```bash
 chmod +x setupDataset.sh
 ./setupDataset.sh